If you have a question not answered below or elsewhere on this website, please submit it to firstname.lastname@example.org.

 Q: Are there any limits to the form or content of my INTERRUPTION?

-A: None that we can think of!
-Your designed interruption could be an artwork, a space, a thing, a garden, a performance, a program, an institution, a barrier, an opening, an intervention, an ambience, a catalyst, a folly…
+A: Your designed interruption could be anything —an artwork, a space, a thing, a garden, a performance, a program, an institution, a barrier, an opening, an intervention, an ambience, a catalyst, a folly—just make sure it is physically located on a site or sites and that it answers the brief, i.e. that it somehow productively interrupts its cultural and spatial context.

 Q: Is there a prescribed scale?